neb etol ftol N1 N2 Nevery file-style arg keyword

 The initial atomic configuration for each of the replicas can be specified in different manners via the file-style setting, as discussed below.
 Only atoms whose initial coordinates should differ from the current configuration need be specified.

 As explained below, the initial configurations of intermediate replicas can be atomic coordinates interpolated in a linear fashion between the first and last replicas.
-This is often adequate state for simple transitions.
-For more complex transitions, it may lead to slow convergence or even bad results if the minimum energy path (MEP, see below) of states over the barrier cannot be correctly converged to from such an initial configuration.
+This is often adequate for simple transitions.
+For more complex transitions, it may lead to slow convergence or even bad results if the minimum energy path (MEP, see below) of states over the barrier cannot be correctly converged to from such an initial path.
 In this case, you will want to generate initial states for the intermediate replicas that are geometrically closer to the MEP and read them in.

 For a file-style setting of final, a filename is specified which contains atomic coordinates for zero or more atoms, in the format described below.
 For each atom that appears in the file, the new coordinates are assigned to that atom in the final replica.
 Each intermediate replica also assigns a new position to that atom in an interpolated manner.
 This is done by using the current position of the atom as the starting point and the read-in position as the final point.
 The distance between them is calculated, and the new position is assigned to be a fraction of the distance.
 E.g. if there are 10 replicas, the 2nd replica will assign a position that is 10% of the distance along a line between the starting and final point, and the 9th replica will assign a position that is 90% of the distance along the line.
-Note that this procedure to produce consistent coordinates across all the replicas, the current coordinates need to be the same in all replicas.
+Note that for this procedure to produce consistent coordinates across all the replicas, the current coordinates need to be the same in all replicas.
 LAMMPS does not check for this, but invalid initial configurations will likely result if it is not the case.

 The “distance” between the starting and final point is calculated in a minimum-image sense for a periodic simulation box.
 This means that if the two positions are on opposite sides of a box (periodic in that dimension), the distance between them will be small, because the periodic image of one of the atoms is close to the other.
 Similarly, even if the assigned position resulting from the interpolation is outside the periodic box, the atom will be wrapped back into the box when the NEB calculation begins.